o-Mateo-o/SuperMaklowiczWorld/README.md

 ### Short description
 ---
-A short platformer game imitating well known *Super Mario Bros* or *Super Mario Bros*.
+A short platformer game imitating well-known *Super Mario Bros* or *Super Mario Bros*.
 However, it allows us to experience the cooking adventures of a **REAL** superhero.

 In *Super Maklowicz World* you can collect the KOPEREK and save the world from EEE PAPRKYKI...
 PAPRYCZKI PAPRYKOWE.
-Ultimately you will prepare a delicious dish and satisfy the whole humanity.
+Ultimately you will prepare a delicious dish and satisfy the whole of humanity.
 Good luck!

 ![Sample frame](./assets/images/sample.png)

 ### Technologies
 ---
-**Python** - the code itself is written based on the Python's classes, each responsible for another character, evironment element, window etc.
+**Python** - the code itself is written based on the Python's classes, each responsible for another character, environment element, window, etc.

-**Python Arcade Library** - library used to create simple games as platformer or arcade ones.
-It provides extremly easy acess to all the commonly used ideas in game development.
+**Python Arcade Library** - library used to create simple games such as platformer or arcade ones.
+It provides extremely easy access to all the commonly used ideas in game development.

 **Tiled** - 2D level design app.